Maryland Route 410: Prince George's County

 MD 410's name becomes East-West Highway again as it heads east from MD 650 as a four-lane undivided highway through the northern part of Chillum.
 The highway has frontage roads on either side of its crossing of Sligo Creek, then becomes divided ahead of its intersection with MD 212 (Riggs Road).

 As it heads southeast briefly on Ager Road, MD 410 briefly has six lanes.
 Ager Road eventually passes the West Hyattsville station on the Washington Metro's Green Line.
 MD 410 has a partial intersection with Ager Road; the missing movements between MD 410 and Ager Road are made via 23rd Avenue to the east.

 MD 410 then branches into its own road again, where it becomes a four lane divided highway.
 It crosses the Northwest Branch Anacostia River and enters Hyattsville.
-The highway expands to six lanes as it passes between The Mall at Prince Georges and Metro's Hyattsville Crossing station.
+The highway expands to six lanes as it passes between The Mall at Prince George's and Metro's Hyattsville Crossing station.
 Beyond University Town Center and the headquarters of the National Center for Health Statistics, MD 410 approaches a four-way intersection with the northern end of MD 500 (Queens Chapel Road) and the southern end of Adelphi Road.

 The six-lane divided highway continues east, between Hyattsville to the south and University Park to the north.
 Eventually the south side of the highway is flanked by the town of Riverdale Park.
 As MD 410 crosses US 1 (Baltimore Avenue), it fully enters Riverdale Park, where it reduces to four lanes.
 It crosses over CSX's Capital Subdivision railroad line, which also carries the MARC Camden Line.
 (The Camden Line can be boarded at the Riverdale station within the Riverdale Park Historic District to the south, which also contains the Riversdale Mansion.)
 A tributary of the Northeast Branch Anacostia River briefly runs within the median of the highway shortly before it crosses over the Northeast Branch.
 Then MD 410 intersects and crosses MD 201 (Kenilworth Avenue) leaving the town of Riverdale Park.